NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Tried to create the link and publish the repository on Azure but not succeeded..

+Azur link published successfully with this link "https://nidhisbookstore.azurewebsites.net" but still not able to browse and error of page not found..

 Run project successfully..
-UPDATED README, MADE REPOSITORY PUBLIC AND SUBMITTING ON THE SUBMISSION SLOT...
+UPDATED README, MADE REPOSITORY PUBLIC , MADE README.MD FILE AND SUBMITTING ON THE SUBMISSION SLOT...